shashwath94/Semisupervised-learning-with-DCGANs/README.md

    Code - <a href="https://github.com/jacobgil/keras-dcgan">Keras Implementation of DCGANs</a>

-==>Steps involves in the process,
+==>Steps involves in the process,<br>
-    1. Train the Deep Convolutional Generative Adversarial Networks with the datset in an unsupervised manner.
+    1. Train the Deep Convolutional Generative Adversarial Networks with the datset in an unsupervised manner. <br>
-    2. Reuse the Discriminator for semi supervised classification on the MNIST/CIFAR10 datasets.
+    2. Reuse the Discriminator for semi supervised classification on the MNIST/CIFAR10 datasets.<br>
-      -> This is done by freezing the weights of the discriminator network while supervised training.
+      &nbsp;&nbsp; -> This is done by freezing the weights of the discriminator network while supervised training.<br>
-      -> Currently working with one FC softmax layer on top of the leaned feauture layers
+      &nbsp;&nbsp;-> Currently working with one FC softmax layer on top of the leaned feauture layers

 ==>Instructions for running:
 For working with the MNIST dataset,